Child, adolescent and family mental wellbeing: multidisciplinary practice (D24)

 evidence of other relevant post-registration education/experience

-The three main modules (Module A – Work discussion groups and lecture series, Module B – Observation Seminars and Module C - Child Development and current research lecture series) are each assessed by way of an academic essay.
-Submission dates for these are normally spread out over the Summer Term.
-Module A has an additional assessment component by way of a clinical assessment report submitted by your work discussion lead at the end of the year.
+The three main modules (Module 1 – Work discussion groups and lecture series, Module 2 – Infant / Young child Observation Seminars OR Module 3 - Family Observation and Module 4 - Child Development and current research lecture series) are each assessed by way of an academic essay.

-In order to successfully complete the course you will need to pass the three essays, receive a Pass in your clinical assessment report, attend the Group Relation Conference and have a minimum of 75% attendance on all parts of the course.
+In order to successfully complete the course you will need to pass the three essays, attend the Group Relations Conference and have a minimum of 75% attendance on all parts of the course.

 Dr Margaret Lush

 Dr Margaret Lush is a child psychotherapist who has a background in music.
 She has a strong interest in the creative arts and her doctoral thesis investigated the links between states of mind and the drawings done by an adolescent boy in his psychotherapy sessions.
 Her doctoral research led to a wider interest in creative approaches to researching the psychotherapy process and the opportunities offered by the paradigms of complexity and chaos theory.
 Publications include 'Clinical facts, turning points and complexity theory' (2011) Journal of Child Psychotherapy Vol 37:1 and a book review of 'The Non-Linear Mind.
 Psychoanalysis of Complexity in Psychic Life' Taylor and Francis online, Feb.2017.